Winter Dreams: Background

+Writer F. Scott Fitzgerald c.
+1917 (left) in his army uniform, and socialite Ginevra King c.
+1916 (right).
+King—whom Fitzgerald romantically pursued—inspired the character of Judy Jones.

-Fitzgerald based the short story on his unsuccessful romantic pursuit of socialite Ginevra King.
-A wealthy heiress from a Chicago banking family, Ginevra enjoyed a privileged upbringing, and the Chicago press chronicled her mundane activities as a member of the elite "Big Four" debutantes during World War I.
+For the story's plot, Fitzgerald drew upon his unsuccessful romantic pursuit of Ginevra King, a popular Midwestern socialite who served as the model for Judy Jones.
+A wealthy heiress from a prominent Chicago family, Ginevra enjoyed a privileged upbringing, and the Chicago press chronicled her mundane activities as a member of the elite "Big Four" debutantes during World War I.

-While teenagers, Ginevra and Fitzgerald met at a sledding party in Saint Paul, Minnesota, and shared a romance from 1915 to 1917, but their relationship ended when Ginevra's family intervened.
-Her imperious father, stockbroker Charles Garfield King, or someone else purportedly humiliated the impressionable young writer and bluntly told him that "poor boys shouldn't think of marrying rich girls."
+While teenagers, Fitzgerald and King met at a sledding party in Saint Paul, Minnesota, and shared a romance from 1915 to 1917, but their relationship ended when Ginevra's family intervened.
+Either her father, Charles Garfield King, or someone else purportedly humiliated the impressionable young writer and told him that "poor boys shouldn't think of marrying rich girls."
 Due to his middle-class status and her family's intervention, Ginevra spurned Fitzgerald by January 1917.
 Fitzgerald claimed that Ginevra rejected him "with the most supreme boredom and indifference."

+I've just had rather an unpleasant afternoon.
+There was a—man I cared about.
+He told me out of a clear sky that he was poor as a church-mouse.
+He'd never even hinted it before....
+You see, if I'd thought of him as poor—well, I've been mad about loads of poor men, and fully intended to marry them all.
+But in this case, I hadn't thought of him that way and my interest in him wasn't strong enough to survive the shock.